The Twilight Saga: New Moon: Filming

-Once the film went into production, the decision to shoot in Vancouver, rather than in Portland, came after debate on how to match the locations that were introduced in the first film.
+Once the film went into production, the decision to shoot in Vancouver, rather than in Portland, came after a debate on how to match the locations that were introduced in the first film.
 One member involved in the decision process pointed out that Vancouver had been scouted as a potential setting for Twilight, and it was only because the U.S. dollar had, at that time, dropped below the Canadian dollar that Oregon drew Twilight principal photography to Portland and its surrounding areas.
 Vancouver was chosen because it allowed a higher production value, while the surrounding areas contained beautiful forests and gray weather.
 With this decision, however, came the issue of reconstructing key sets that were used in the first film.
 For the exterior of Forks High School, crew members were able to find a parking lot, but the school's steps needed to be filmed with a greenscreen backing to match those that were originally presented in Twilight.
 David Thompson Secondary School would then be able to serve as the interior for the high school scenes.

 The Cullen house was one of the major "match" assignments, mainly because of the Portland area location's unique design.
-The production team agreed upon finding a house in the Vancouver area with an interior that emulated the high ceilings, glass walls, and forest surroundings of the first location.
+The production team agreed to find a house in the Vancouver area with an interior that emulated the high ceilings, glass walls, and forest surroundings of the first location.
 One location was positively compared to the one in Portland, and therefore Weitz and the production team filmed portions of the film there.
-In order to keep with the design of the original house, portions of the story that took place in New Moon were moved to different sections of the house that were not seen before.
+To keep with the design of the original house, portions of the story that took place in New Moon were moved to different sections of the house that were not seen before.